DappDevs/presentations/content/ethereum-background.md

 A blockchain stores a series of transactions into blocks, where each block is linked to the previous through network consensus rules.
-Any modification of a "link" in the chain would be detectable, so all other parties would know a change was made.
+Any modification of a "link" in the chain would be detectable, so all other parties would know a change was made, and can handle it appropiately.

 Each of these transactions progresses the "state" of Ethereum, moving valuable assets between parties by executing smart contracts (which are themselves stored in the "state").
-Since all parties know and trust the rules by which transactions are executed, they can trust that the "state" has been correctly maintained.
+Since all parties know and trust the rules by which smart contracts are executed, they can trust that the "state" has been correctly maintained.

 Since Ethereum transactions are more than simple transfers of assets in a distributed ledger,